cl-library-docs/common-lisp-libraries/docs/bordeaux-threads.md

 ```lisp
 Function: (release-recursive-lock lock)
 ```
-Release the recursive LOCK.
+Release the recursive `lock`.
 The lock will only become free after as many Release operations as there have been Acquire operations.
-See RELEASE-LOCK for other information.
+See [release-lock](#release-lock) for other information.

 ### semaphore